Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-05-15-Jupyter_Notebook.md

   - "/img/Image/BigImages/carmel.jpg" : "Carmel-by-the-Sea, CA (2016)"
 ---

-I saw [a certain site](http://pinkwink.kr/815) about explaining how to draw the vectors with matplotlib of python.
+I saw [a certain site](http://pinkwink.kr/815) explaining how to draw the vectors with matplotlib of python.

 while I was reading the [above site](http://pinkwink.kr/815), I felt interested in the jupyter.
 Fortunately, I found [Jupyter notebook](http://jupyter.org/) that is web application for python interpreter.